-“If you don’t’ want the fight, say it now!
-I want to give you another beating on November 17th.
+“If you don’t want the fight, say it now!
+I want to give you another beating on November 17.
 Stop delaying, accept, and sign the contract because you challenged me.
 Do you remember?

 “I’m ready to fight you.
 I agreed to go up to 168 pounds, the date of November 17.
-I accepted everything and I am ready to give you another beating.
+I accepted everything, and I am prepared to give you another beating.

-Chavez did reply back at the time, by stating: “I’m more than ready Sergio!
-I’m going to take great pleasure to beat you as I missed out on a rematch before.
+Chavez replied at the time: “I’m more than ready, Sergio!
+I will take great pleasure in beating you as I missed a rematch.
 That was worse because you retired!